zowe/zowe.github.io/download.md

                   <path fill-rule="evenodd"
                     d="M7.646 11.354a.5.5 0 0 1 0-.708L10.293 8 7.646 5.354a.5.5 0 1 1 .708-.708l3 3a.5.5 0 0 1 0 .708l-3 3a.5.5 0 0 1-.708 0z" />
                   <path fill-rule="evenodd" d="M4.5 8a.5.5 0 0 1 .5-.5h5a.5.5 0 0 1 0 1H5a.5.5 0 0 1-.5-.5z" /></svg>
-                Browse SDK reference
+                Browse SDK docs
               </a>
             </div>
           </div>
           <div class="card-body">
             <h5 class="card-title">Zowe Explorer</h5>
-            <p class="card-text">Zowe Explorer v2.0.0 enables you to adopt the team configuration file, recently
+            <p class="card-text">Zowe Explorer V2 enables you to adopt the team configuration file, recently
               developed by the Zowe CLI Squad, to make profile management more centralized and much simpler.</p>
-            <p class="card-text">To download the V2 version of the FTP extension, click <b>Zowe Explorer v2
+            <p class="card-text">To download the V2 version of the FTP extension, click <b>Zowe Explorer 2.0.0</b>.
+Separate downloads are available for Zowe Explorer and Zowe Explorer
-                release</b>.</p>
-            <p class="card-text">You can download the <em>.vsix</em> files directly from the GitHub release page with
-              the tag <b>"Pre-release"</b>.
-Separate downloads are available for Zowe Explorer and Zowe Explorer Extension for FTP.</p>
+              Extension for FTP.</p>
             <p class="card-text">To install the <em>.vsix</em> files, use <b>Extensions > Install from vsix</b> within
               VS Code.</p>